talkpython/100daysofcode-with-python-course/days/07-09-data-structures/README.md

 ## Day N+2: Your Turn!

-Create a script that imports the US States data structures contained in the following script file in our Repo:
+Create a script that imports the US States data structures contained in the following script file in our Repo: [https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/07-09-data-structures/code/data.py](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/07-09-data-structures/code/data.py)

-Perform the following tasks on the list and dict without looking at their contents first!
-Hint: Dicts are unsorted.
+Perform the following tasks on the list and dict.
+The less you look at them, the better this exercise will be.
+Remember: **Dicts are unsorted**.

 - Print out the 10th item in each.